eclipse-pass/pass-documentation/welcome-guide/technology-stack.md

 To support the Submission UI the following technologies and frameworks are employed by PASS:

-* [Ember.js](https://emberjs.com/): Selected for its robustness and opinionated framework structure, the Submission UI uses Ember.js to provide a clear, consistent, and easily to use workflow.&#x20;
+* [Ember.js](https://emberjs.com/): Selected for its robustness and opinionated framework structure, the Submission UI uses Ember.js to provide a clear, consistent, and easy to use workflow.
+The UI is written in TypeScript using Glimmer Template Syntax (GTS) components.
+* [Vite](https://vite.dev/): The build tool and development server for pass-ui, providing fast hot module replacement (HMR) during development and optimized production builds.
+* [WarpDrive](https://warp-drive.io/): The data layer (formerly Ember Data) that manages communication with the JSON:API backend via a request handler chain.&#x20;

 ### Back-end Technologies